-Rutgers Tomato will grow to be about 5 feet tall at maturity, with a spread of 3 feet.
-When planted in rows, individual plants should be spaced approximately 24 inches apart.
+Marglobe Tomato will grow to be about 5 feet tall at maturity, with a spread of 24 inches.
+When planted in rows, individual plants should be spaced approximately 3 feet apart.
 Because of its vigorous growth habit, it may require staking or supplemental support.
 This fast-growing vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.